 Art in Slovakia

 The Slovak National Gallery also has four branches outside the capital: at the Zvolen Castle, the mansion in Strážky, the Gallery of Ľudovít Fulla in Ružomberok, and Schaubmar’s Mill in Pezinok-Cajla.
-Each of them has a specialised permanent exhibition (Gothic and early art in Zvolen, Spiš regional art and László Mednyánszky in Strážky, works by the artist Fulla in Ružomberok and naïve art in Pezinok).
+Each one has a specialised permanent exhibition (Gothic and early art in Zvolen, Spiš regional art and László Mednyánszky in Strážky, works by the artist Fulla in Ružomberok and naïve art in Pezinok).
 All of SNG’s venues and exhibitions are accessible to English speakers.

-Tourists who venture outside Bratislava can get a taste of local art and an overview of local artists in regional galleries with the largest being the Eastern-Slovak Gallery in Košice and the Central-Slovak Gallery in Banská Bystrica.
+Tourists who venture outside of Bratislava can get a taste of local art and an overview of local artists in regional galleries, with the largest being the Eastern-Slovak Gallery in Košice and the Central-Slovak Gallery in Banská Bystrica.
 Nearly each district centre has a gallery of its own.
 The Bratislava City Gallery (GMB) offers a permanent exposition of works connected in some way to the Slovak capital as well as various temporary exhibitions.
 The privately-owned art gallery Nedbalka, which reminds some of its visitors of New York’s iconic Guggenheim, is a recent addition to Slovakia’s art scene, offering a rich collection of modern Slovak art in Bratislava.

-Both indoors and out
+Finding art indoors and out

 The north-western region of Orava also boasts its own art island, Slanický ostrov umenia, which stands out symbolically and literally from the waters of the Orava Dam.
 A church that once stood on a hill in a village that was flooded by the dam’s construction is now an exhibition hall of folk art.
 From May to September, a boat brings visitors to the island from Slanická osada port (close to Námestovo).